 HumanLogic Principals Karen Donoghue and Craig Newell have solved many real-world user-centric design and technical architecture challenges in industry.
-We are available to share our professional expertise and industry experience via short talks, interactive presentations and workshops that can be delivered remotely or in-person.
-Our expertise is focused on cloud computing/networking, cybersecurity, and device management and we are experienced advisors to startups, entrepreneurs and product teams.
+We are available to share our professional industry experience via presentations.
 If you require an expert speaker for your next event please email karen [at] humanlogic [dot] com.